wp-plugins/backup-by-vogapress/readme.txt

 = Does it support Multisite? =

 Yes, it does work in WordPress Multisite.
+All subsites are included in one service plan.
 The plugin admin page is in the network site.

 = Do I need to register an account with VOGAPress? =

-Yes, you will need to register an VOGAPress account to enable our cloud services.
-You may use your email or social account for the registration.
-No credit card is requried to open an account.
+Yes, you will need to register an VOGAPress account to enable our cloud backup service.
+You may use email or social account for the registration.
+No credit card is required to open an account.

 = Is there a free tier service plan to backup my personal WordPress website? =

-Yes, we offer a free tier service plan.
-See [VOGAPress](https://vogapress.com) on the plan's features.
-It's our way to say thank you for the wonderful WordPress community.
+Yes, we offer a free tier Personal backup service plan.
+See [VOGAPress](https://vogapress.com/#!/#price) on the plan's features.
+It's our way to say thank you for the wonderful and supportive WordPress community.

 == Screenshots ==